-Journeyman: For competitors who have been cosplaying over a year, competitors who have won best in class or similar awards, and competitors whose craftsmanship is considered by the judges to be of a journeyman level.
+Journeyman: For competitors who have been cosplaying over a year, or competitors who have won the following awards:

-Master: For competitors who are professional seamstresses, tailors or costumers, competitors who have won best in show awards, and competitors whose craftsmanship is considered by the judges to be of a professional level.
+Master: For competitors who are professional seamstresses, tailors or costumers, or competitors who have won the following awards:

 1. All competitors are required to be pre-judged before the cosplay contest begins.
 Pre-judging panels will be scheduled throughout the weekend.